aliihtsham-debug/agent-org/README.md

 ### 15. White-Label Deployment
 Customize branding, governance templates, and feature toggles for different organizations and industries.

+### 16. Self-Evolving Meta-Loop
+Each orchestration run becomes a learning signal for the next.
+The meta-loop observes cross-run patterns (recurring critiques, governance spikes, reputation trends) and proposes bounded, human-gated adjustments to prompts, governance policies, and CEO configuration — with snapshots and full rollback support.

 ---

 ## Project Structure